yutaokkots/django-oauth-template/README.md

-# Django Oauth Template representation
+# Django OAuth boilerplate Repo

 A boilerplate Django (back-end only) repository containing Auth modules.

 Contains a number of popular Authentication/Authorization-related Python packages to allow easier project set-up.
 Ideal for usage with a separate front-end.

 Please refer to individual dependency documentation for creating and using API endpoints, and the views associated with their packages.

 ## Installed Dependencies